-For the 2019 year of account, the stamp capacity was maintained at £340 million and this was increased to £425 million for 2020.
-The overall capacity of the syndicate was further increased to £600 million for the 2021 year of account.
-This was mainly to cater for Lloyd's rules around the treatment of income reinsured by the Special Purpose Arrangement, Syndicate 6134, which is hosted by Syndicate 2121 and some inherent growth within the established portfolio.
-Such growth remains in line with the ASML strategic objective to grow Syndicate 2121 by adding new lines of business or aligned distribution sources that are able to deliver profit in a competitive market.
-This strategy is expected to continue, but will always be subject to market conditions and either the recruitment of high quality underwriters with a proven track record, or through the support of market consortia which have lead expertise.
+Looking back at the growth of the syndicate over time, the stamp for Syndicate 2121 in 2019 was £340 million.
+This was increased to £425 million for 2020 and increased again to £600 million for the 2021 year of account.
+We have continued to grow the syndicate with a stamp capacity for 2022 of £660 million.
+This planned growth remains in line with the ASML strategic growth objectives for Syndicate 2121 adding new lines of business and distribution sources that are able to deliver profit in a competitive market as well as growing organically when the time is right.
+This strategy is expected to continue, but will always be subject to market conditions and either the recruitment of high quality underwriters with a proven track record, or through the support of market consortia or other such joint ventures that offer us the opportunity to partner with class leading expertise.